ethereum/go-ethereum/docs/developers/geth-developer/disclosures.md

 In the software world, it is expected for security vulnerabilities to be immediately announced, thus giving operators an opportunity to take protective measure against attackers.

-Vulnerabilies typically take two forms:
+Vulnerabilities typically take two forms:

-1. Vulnerabilies that, if exploited, would harm the software operator.
+1. Vulnerabilities that, if exploited, would harm the software operator.
 In the case of Geth, examples would be:
    - A bug that would allow remote reading or writing of OS files, or
    - Remote command execution, or
    - Bugs that would leak cryptographic keys
-2. Vulnerabilies that, if exploited, would harm the Ethereum mainnet.
+2. Vulnerabilities that, if exploited, would harm the Ethereum mainnet.
 In the case of Geth, examples would be:
    - Consensus vulnerabilities, which would cause a chain split,
    - Denial-of-service during block processing, whereby a malicious transaction could cause the geth-portion of the network to crash.
    - Denial-of-service via p2p networking, whereby portions of the network could be made